-With Singapore’s borders more or less closed, Singapore Airlines has launched a creative promotion that makes it easy to earn status without flying.
+Singapore Airlines has gotten creative with the KrisFlyer program during the pandemic, including one especially lucrative promotion that makes it easy to earn status without flying.
 Between April 7, 2021, and February 28, 2022, you can accrue activity towards Singapore KrisFlyer status for shopping, converting rewards points, and more.

 Let’s assume you currently have no status with Singapore Airlines’ KrisFlyer program.
 In that case you’re eligible to upgrade your status to either KrisFlyer Elite Silver or KrisFlyer Elite Gold.

 - KrisFlyer Elite Silver status requires 25,000 elite qualifying miles per year

 - KrisFlyer Elite Gold status requires 50,000 elite qualifying miles per year